Joyous parades and parties kick off New Orleans' Mardi Gras

 And, Schulz said, it appears tourists are planning to return in strong numbers.

 “We are seeing strong hotel bookings so far,” Schulz said.
-“We are seeing a lot of pent-up demand for travellers to come back to New Orleans.
-For many this will be their first time, since before COVID, experiencing Mardi Gras.”
+“We are seeing a lot of pent-up demand for travelers to come back to New Orleans.
+For many this will be their first time, since before Covid, experiencing Mardi Gras.”

 Mardi Gras is the culmination of Carnival season — which officially begins each year on Jan.
 6, the 12th day after Christmas, known as King’s Day, in New Orleans and closes with the arrival of Lent on Ash Wednesday.